Has filter. Liquid error (layout/theme line 213): cannot select the property '' [] templateSuffix is falsey

 Horses need a healthy skin and coat all year round as the horse’s skin is his first barrier against external threats such as the weather, biting insects and disease.

 With a lot of horses rugged over winter it is a good feeling in spring to strip off those thicker layers and see your horse start to lose his winter coat (unless of course he was fully clipped).
 Some horses may come out of winter with a scurfy coat but don’t be tempted to bath your horse until the weather is warm enough.
-Also when it does warm up make sure that you are not shampooing your horse too frequently as this can remove naturally occurring oils and dry out the coat and skin.
+Also when it does warm up make sure that you are not shampooing your horse too frequently as this can remove the naturally occurring oils and dry out the coat and skin.

 healthy skin and coat